blahnikkai/n-body-simulation/README.md

 Each body has its own mass, position, velocity, and acceleration

+Note that the simulation is at a 5x time scale

 ## Adding bodies
 Instantly add pre-made initial conditions like elliptical orbits, resonant orbits, binary star systems, and randomly initialized bodies